-The Rewards of being a Care Worker
+The Rewards of being a Bright Carer

 “Caring for vulnerable people and people in need, carries a sense of fulfilment and accomplishment that only comes when you engage in helping others, and in the act of giving.”

-Being a Care Worker
+Being a Bright Carer

-No two days are the same!
+No two days are the same

 On a deeper level, I have become aware that my intervention, often in such small ways, has the power to enable people to make personal choices and to keep their identity as individuals.
 I support them to choose what to wear or what to eat, whether to stay in or to go out.
 Promoting and supporting the independence of someone who, through physical weakness, disability or age, would have to give up their right to express their choices and preferences, is a privilege and is extremely rewarding.
 And the ultimate outcome is that I feel I’m helping another human being grow and make progress in their journey.

-Another valuable side of Caring for others, is that through every big or small challenge, it continually encourages me to develop my own personal and interpersonal skills.
+Another valuable side of caring for others, is that through every big or small challenge, it continually encourages me to develop my own personal and interpersonal skills.
 Looking after the needs of vulnerable individuals has enriched my life experience, as I learn something new every day.
-It has improved my decision-making and problem solving skills and has helped me grow in confidence and feel good about using my natural talents and dispositions.
+It has improved my decision-making and problem-solving skills and has helped me grow in confidence and feel good about using my natural talents and dispositions.

 Overall, a Bright Carer is the kind of person who believes that we all share a duty and an interest in making this world a better and kinder place.
 We thrive in a society that is built on mutual support and respect, and that values diversity.
-Therefore the feeling of giving something back to our community is a priceless reward, as we feel we carry the responsibility of being a positive example that inspires others to do the same for future generations.
+Therefore, the feeling of giving something back to our community is a priceless reward, as we feel we carry the responsibility of being a positive example that inspires others to do the same for future generations.